High Flux Isotope Reactor: Technical description

 The reactor instrumentation and control system design reflects emphasis on continuity of and safety of operations.
 Three independent safety channels are arranged in a coincidence system that requires agreement of two of the three for safety shutdowns.
 This feature is complemented by an extensive "on-line" testing system that permits the safety function of any one channel to be tested any time during operation.
 Additionally, three independent automatic control channels are arrayed so that failure of one channel will not significantly disturb operation.
 All these factors contribute to continuity of operation in HFIR.

 The primary coolant enters the pressure vessel through two 16-in.
 (40.64-cm)-diameter pipes above the core, passes through the core, and exits through an 18-in.
 (45.72-cm)-diameter pipe beneath the core.
 The flow rate is ~16,000 gpm (1 m3/s), of which about 13,000 gpm (0.82 m3/s) flows through the fuel region.
 The rest flows through the target, reflector, and control regions.
-The system is designed to operate at a nominal inlet pressure of 468 psi (3.3×106 Pa).
+The system is designed to operate at a nominal inlet pressure of 468 psi (3.3 million Pa).
 Under these conditions the inlet coolant temperature is 120 °F (49 °C), the corresponding exit temperature is 156 °F (69 °C), and the pressure drop through the core is ~110 psi (7.6×105 Pa).

 From the reactor, the coolant flow is distributed to three of four identical heat exchanger and circulation pump combinations, each in a separate cell adjacent to the reactor and storage pools.
 Each cell also contains a letdown valve that controls primary coolant pressure.
 A secondary coolant system removes heat from the primary system and transfers it to the atmosphere by passing water over a four-cell induced-draft cooling tower.

 A fuel cycle for HFIR normally consists of full-power operation at 85 MW for 21-23 days (depending on experiment and radioisotope load in the reactor), then an end-of-cycle outage for refueling.
 Such refueling outages vary as required to allow control plate replacement, calibrations, maintenance, and inspections.
 Experiment insertion and removal may be done during any end-of-cycle outage.
 Interruption of a fuel cycle for experiment installation or removal is strongly discouraged to avoid impact on other experiments and neutron scattering.

-Horizontal Beam Tubes
+Horizontal beam tubes

 The reactor has four horizontal beam tubes which supply the neutrons to instruments used by the Center for Neutron Scattering.
-Details for each beam tube and instrument can be found on the HFIR instrument page.
-Each of the beam tubes that supply these instruments is described below.